COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 Direct-IO opened RAW files must be read in whole multiples of 512 bytes.
 This imposes a lower limit on the upchannelisation rate relative to the sample byte-size of the file: `upchannelisation_rate_lower_limit = 512 / (num_coarse_channel_ingest * num_pol * 2 * num_bits)`.
 For an 8-bit RAW file (2 bytes per complex sample), the lower limit of upchannelisation is 128, if the coarse-channel ingest rate is 1.

 As the pipeline begins with upchannelisation which produces a single fine-spectrum at a time, small upchannelisation rates infer many copies of relatively small amounts of data, leading to inefficiencies.
 As can be inferred from the above, another factor of the ingest datasize, asides from the upchannelisation rate, is the coarse-channel ingest rate parameter.
 The coarse-channel ingest rate can be used to increase the data-rate and possibly mitigate some inefficiency when performing low upchannelisation operations.

+## Optimsations

+Optimal employment of BLADE hinges on understanding the underlying processes.
+Insider summative tips follow.

+**GUPPI RAW Ingest**

+The library used to ingest GUPPI RAW is [guppirawc99](https://github.com/MydonSolutions/guppirawc99).
+It enables iteration through the RAW data in arbitrary steps.
+As its [benchmarks show](https://github.com/MydonSolutions/guppirawc99#benchmarks), however, ingesting less than a RAW block's time-span of samples greatly reduces the achievable throughput.

+The "upchannelisation rate" CLI argument directly determines how many timesamples are ingested at a time.

+**BLADE's Beamformer**

+The beamformer kernel for BLADE is optimised for data-shapes with greater number of spectra.

+The "number of fine-spectra" CLI argument directly determines how many spectra the beamformer operates on at a time.

+**seticore's Dedoppler Search**

+For a worthwhile signal search to be conducted, at least 10 spectra should be provided.

+The "number of fine-spectra" CLI argument directly determines how many spectra the seticore search operates on at a time.